MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -DownloadProgramType

-Specifies when the program is to run.
+Specify when the program is to run.
-The acceptable values for this parameter are:

-- AsSoonAsPossible
-- OnlyOverFastNetwork
-- OnlyWhenTheDeviceIsLocked.

 ```yaml
 Type: DownloadProgramType